 If you want your buildings covered while your property is unoccupied, you need this type of cover.
-As long as you notify us the amount of time your property is covered for when left unoccupied are; 30 days on Admiral, 45 days on Admiral Gold and 60 days on Admiral Platinum.
+As long as you notify us the amount of time your property is covered for when left unoccupied are:

-For more information see our Insuring an Unoccupied House guide.
+For more information see our guide: Insuring an Unoccupied House.

 How do I calculate the rebuild cost of my home?

-The rebuild cost is to completely rebuild a house that is identical to yours, this includes the labour and materials cost.
+The rebuild cost is to completely rebuild an identical house to yours, including the cost of labour and materials.

-Typically the cost to rebuild your home is less than the market value; you might find this value in your Structural/Building Survey or Home Buyers Report under 'Rebuild Value'.
-It is important to estimate the rebuild correctly, so you don't pay too much for your insurance or be underinsured in the event of a claim.
-Remember to include garages and outbuildings and take into account any special features or materials.
+Typically, the cost to rebuild your home is less than the market value, which you might find in your Structural/Building Survey or Home Buyers Report under 'Rebuild Value'.
+It's important to estimate the correct amount, so you don't pay too much for your insurance or be underinsured if you need to claim.
+Remember to include garages and outbuildings and consider any special features or materials.

 How do I know when my property was built?

 You will find this on the deeds or if you have a mortgage on the property you can contact your mortgage provider who will have this on record.

 A garage is considered an outbuilding.
 So a garage would not be considered as a room, but instead would be covered under the outbuildings cover.

 This is the downward movement of sloping ground.